tevslin/debate_team/README.md

 # debate_team
 Code, samples, and a working app for creating and using a debate team of AI agents with with Agent AutoBuild.

+Meant mainly as an example of what can be done with multiple agents and of how it is to create badly-needed teachingl tools with AI.

 ## overview

 [Autobuild](https://microsoft.github.io/autogen/blog/2023/11/26/Agent-AutoBuild/) is part of autogen from Microsoft.
 It partly automates the task of a creating a group of agents to coloborate on a task.
 It is low-code but not no-code.